denovochem/name_to_smiles/README.md

 This library is used for performant, comprehensive, and customizable name-to-SMILES conversions.

-This library uses the following existing name-to-SMILES resolvers:
+This library can use the following existing name-to-SMILES resolvers:
 - [py2opsin](https://github.com/csnbritt/py2opsin)
 - [PubChemPy](https://github.com/csnbritt/PubChemPy)
 - [CIRpy](https://github.com/mcs07/CIRpy)
 - [ChemSpiPy](https://github.com/mcs07/ChemSpiPy)

-This library implements the following new resolvers:
+This library also implements the following new resolvers:
 - Manually curated dataset of common names not resolved by other resolvers
 - Structural formula resolver (e.g. 'CH3CH2CH2COOH')
 - Peptide shorthand resolver (e.g. 'cyclo(Asp-Arg-Val-Tyr-Ile-His-Pro-Phe)')

 The following string editing/manipulation strategies may be applied to compounds to assist with name-to-SMILES resolution:
 - Splitting compounds on common delimiters (useful for mixtures of compounds, e.g. 'BH3•THF')

-When different resolvers disagree on the SMILES for a given compound, different SMILES selection methods can be employed to determine the "best" SMILES for a given compound name.
+When resolvers disagree on the SMILES for a given compound, a variety of SMILES selection methods can be employed to determine the "best" SMILES for a given compound name.
 See the documentation for more details.

 ## Installation